Treatment for ulcerative colitis depends on how severe the condition is and how often your symptoms flare-up.

 - swollen gums

 - feeling and being sick

-Ciclosporin can also cause more serious problems such as high blood pressure and reduced kidney and liver function, but you will be monitored regularly during treatment to check for signs of these.
+Ciclosporin can also cause more serious problems, such as high blood pressure and reduced kidney and liver function, but you'll be monitored regularly during treatment to check for signs of these.

 Common side effects of infliximab can include: